web3infra-foundation/mega/scripts/import-buck2-deps/README.md

    - (Optional) Rewrite `BUCK` dependency labels (`--buckal-generated`)
    - If the repo has no commits yet, create an initial commit (by default includes `-s -S`)
    - Configure/update the remote and push to `<git-base-url>/<rel-path>`
+   - Remove the local `.git` directory under the version directory
 4. If `--retry` is set, retry only the failed repos for up to N additional attempts
 5. Under the rich UI, show a Results summary at the end: Succeeded/Failed/Total, and list failed repos with reasons